 - Unhappy workers tend to be less healthy in general.

 All of the factors associated with adverse employee wellbeing have a direct impact on overall company performance.
-Furthermore, astute employees are now seeking out companies who offer Corporate Wellness programmes and not just the bulk standard gym membership and private medical insurance.
-Corporate Wellness does not have to be expensive and can cost as little as making a room available on-site.
+Furthermore, astute employees are now seeking out companies who offer Corporate Wellness programmes and not just the bulk standard gym membership, corporate massage, health screens and private medical insurance.
+Corporate Wellness does not have to be expensive and can cost as little as making a meeting room available on-site.
 Depending on the company size and budget, a standard office room could be set up as a day clinic once a week, bi-weekly or monthly according to demand.
 Alternatively, large campus type businesses may choose to set up a dedicated clinic room for employee health and wellbeing purposes.
-Companies then have a choice as to whether or not to subsidise employee treatment costs, as part of company health, safety, and wellbeing policy.
-There are many advantages to having a professionally run Primary Care Practitioner Pop-Up clinic on-site or campus.

 - Excellent return on investment, due to low cost to the organisation.